-(b) Minimum Standards.

-- (1) Project entrance signs are considered freestanding signs and shall comply with the location and setback requirements in Section 706.01(b). - (2) Project entrance signs shall also comply with the minimum standards set forth in Table 7-2 below.
+- (b) Minimum Standards. - (1) Project entrance signs are considered freestanding signs and shall comply with the location and setback requirements in Section 706.01(b).

-1 Full cut-off light fixtures with shielding should be used to reduce glare, light pollution and light trespass.
+32 Full cut-off light fixtures with shielding should be used to reduce glare, light pollution and light trespass.